 UT-Austin users can access the Web of Science citation indexes back to 1900.

 Sometimes you'll run across a mysterious reference, and you won't be able to determine what it's referring to.
 By searching that reference as a "cited reference" in Web of Science, you may find other, more complete citations that might solve the mystery.
-It doesn't matter how old the mystery item is -- if someone has cited it it will show up in the Citation Index.
+It doesn't matter how old the mystery item is, or what kind of publication it was -- if someone has cited it since 1900 it will show up in the Citation Index.

-This guide was created and is maintained by David Flaxbart, Liaison Librarian for Chemistry and STEM Resources Coordinator
+This guide is authored by David Flaxbart, Liaison Librarian for Chemistry and STEM Resources Coordinator.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.